Mars: Future

+As of February 2024, debris from these types of missions has reached over seven tons.
+Most of it consists of crashed and inactive spacecraft as well as discarded components.

+In April 2024, NASA selected several companies to begin studies on providing commercial services to further enable robotic science on Mars.
+Key areas include establishing telecommunications, payload delivery and surface imaging.

-Habitability and search for life
+Habitability and habitation

-During the late nineteenth century, it was widely accepted in the astronomical community that Mars had life-supporting qualities, including the presence of oxygen and water.
+During the late 19th century, it was widely accepted in the astronomical community that Mars had life-supporting qualities, including the presence of oxygen and water.
 However, in 1894 W. W. Campbell at Lick Observatory observed the planet and found that "if water vapor or oxygen occur in the atmosphere of Mars it is in quantities too small to be detected by spectroscopes then available".
 That observation contradicted many of the measurements of the time and was not widely accepted.
 Campbell and V. M. Slipher repeated the study in 1909 using better instruments, but with the same results.
-It wasn't until the findings were confirmed by W. S. Adams in 1925 that the myth of the Earth-like habitability of Mars was finally broken.
+It was not until the findings were confirmed by W. S. Adams in 1925 that the myth of the Earth-like habitability of Mars was finally broken.
 However, even in the 1960s, articles were published on Martian biology, putting aside explanations other than life for the seasonal changes on Mars.
-Detailed scenarios for the metabolism and chemical cycles for a functional ecosystem were being published as late as 1962.

 The current understanding of planetary habitability – the ability of a world to develop environmental conditions favorable to the emergence of life – favors planets that have liquid water on their surface.
 Most often this requires the orbit of a planet to lie within the habitable zone, which for the Sun is estimated to extend from within the orbit of Earth to about that of Mars.
 During perihelion, Mars dips inside this region, but Mars's thin (low-pressure) atmosphere prevents liquid water from existing over large regions for extended periods.
 The past flow of liquid water demonstrates the planet's potential for habitability.
 Recent evidence has suggested that any water on the Martian surface may have been too salty and acidic to support regular terrestrial life.

 The environmental conditions on Mars are a challenge to sustaining organic life: the planet has little heat transfer across its surface, it has poor insulation against bombardment by the solar wind due to the absence of a magnetosphere and has insufficient atmospheric pressure to retain water in a liquid form (water instead sublimes to a gaseous state).
 Mars is nearly, or perhaps totally, geologically dead; the end of volcanic activity has apparently stopped the recycling of chemicals and minerals between the surface and interior of the planet.